Kʼicheʼ people: Rigoberta Menchú Tum

 Rigoberta Menchú Tum is an Indigenous rights activist who was awarded the Nobel Peace Prize in 1992.
 As a young woman, Menchu began advocating for the women's rights movement through the Catholic Church in Guatemala.
 She later joined the Committee for Peasant Unity (CUC) along with her father to advocate for better labor conditions for farmers.
 During the rule of General Efrain Rios Montt, Menchú protested the government's counterinsurgency programs with her family, claiming that they were the result of cultural and socioeconomic tensions.
 After her father, mother, and brother were murdered by the Guatemalan government for their involvement in these protests, Menchú fled to Mexico.
 While in exile, she published her autobiography, which highlighted the Guatemalan Civil War and the violence committed against her family and the K'iche' people.

 In 1996, Rigoberta Menchu became a UN Ambassador for the world's Indigenous peoples and helped promote the first International Decade of the World's Indigenous People.
 Since then, she has run for President of Guatemala in both 2007 and 2011 as a member of the left-leaning Winaq party but lost both elections by a large majority.

 Luis Enrique Sam Colop

 Luis Enrique Sam Colop is a K'iche'an writer who is most known for his accomplishment in translating the Popol Vuh from K'iche' into modern Spanish while bringing back the original poetry element.
 Sam was born a native K'iche' speaker and also learned Spanish.
 He attended Rafael Landivar University in Guatemala, graduating with a degree in law.
-He later achieved his master's degree in linguistics from the University of Iowa.
-Additionally, he holds a doctorate in English from the State University of New York with a dissertation on Mayan poetry.
+He holds a doctorate in English from the State University of New York with a dissertation on Mayan poetry.
 For his work on the Popol Vuh, he received a grant from the John Simon Guggenheim Memorial Foundation for advanced professionals.